richardgourley/property-manager-django-project/README.md

 cd property-manager-project
 ```

 - Set up a database for the project.
+(OR you can use SQLlite for testing the project.)
-- Create a .env file similar to below (in the same dir as 'manage.py') -
+- Create a .env file similar to below (in the same dir as 'manage.py') - (Dont add db details to .env if only using SQLlite)
 - See 'settings.py' - decouple replaces the variables in 'settings.py' with your variables in the .env file.
 ```
 SECRET_KEY=12345etc.